The Best Credit Card Strategies for Commuters

 Get Away with Travel Rewards

 Earn a break from your commute with travel rewards.
 Commuters spend a lot of time in their cars, so why not opt for a card that also has good travel benefits on other modes of transportation?
-A free round-trip flight for a weekend getaway after a long year of high gas prices, jammed highways and unpredictable weather may be just what you need.
+Miles rewards you can use to redeem as a statement credit for a round-trip flight for a weekend getaway after a long year of high gas prices, jammed highways and unpredictable weather may be just what you need.

 No matter which of these benefits is most important to you, know that with a little help from your credit card rewards your commute doesn’t have to be a constant burden.
 By making the most of your drive or ride with credit card perks and rewards, you can ease some of the stress of unavoidable daily travel.